solaimanhridoy/LearnPostgreSQl/README.md

 We know that in arithmetic a numeric value can not be divided by Zero.
 So as usual Postgres

 raises error while we try to perform division operation by Zero.
-So in that case we use `NULLIF` keyword where two parameters are used, first one is considered to divide the given value only if the value is greater than or equal to second value.
+So in that case we use the `NULLIF` keyword where two parameters are used, the first one is considered to divide the given value only if the value is greater than or equal to the second value.

 It doesn't show the result while both parameters are zero, meanwhile, we can use `COALESCE` to set a default value that will show a 'Zero'